 Where do I do my laundry?

 Laundry facilities are provided in each of the residence halls for the residents of that hall.
-You do not need coins to operate the washers and dryers, but students must provide their own detergents, etc. Additional details can be found in the Housing Policy Guide (pdf).
+You do not need coins to operate the washers and dryers, but students must provide their own detergents, etc.

 Where do first-year students and returning students live?